 If I listed all the soloists here, both vocal and instrumental, I'd take up most of the page-but once again, you must ignore the mouthfuls of German and consider the music they indicate which is fresh, enthusiastic, sonorous, well recorded.
-The Bach Magnificat is in his junior Cadillac size, a big piece on the grandest scale but shorter, terser, more economical than the big Passions and the B Minor Mass.
+The Bach Magnificat is in his junior Cadillac size, a big piece on the grandest scale but chostne there.
+Is in his junior Cadinac size, a big piece on the grandest scale but shorter, terser, more economical than the big Passions and the B Minor Mass.
 It makes an ideal opener if you want to get to know the big-Bach pieces you want to get to know the big-Bach pieces but quail at the thought of the hours-long larger works.
 There's a plenty-big chorus here, a large orchestra with trumpets at the beginning and end, a couple of potent chorus fugues and a series of utterly lovely quier pieces for the typical Bach solo voice, with an obligato instrumental accompaniment, each one unique in the sound-color itself.

-These are good stock-variety vocal soloists, all of them; the orchestra is dreamy and the chorus carnestly muscular with a preponderall of them; the orchestra is dreamy and the chorus carnestly muscular, with a preponderance of young voices, sweet and brash.
-Sounds really very fine.

-I threw in one perennial complaint-I can't understand why conductors don't treat Bach the way they treat other composers in regard to the simple matter of phrasing, of making a shape out of a tune or melodic idea.
+These are good stock-variety vocal soloists, all of them; the orchestra is dreamy and the chorus carrestly unscular with a prependerall of them; the orchestra is dreamy and the chorus carnestly muscular, with a preponder-ance of young voices, sweet and brash, Sounds really very fine.
+I threw in one perennial complaint-I can't understand why conductors don't treat Bach the way they treat other composers in regard to the simple matter of phrasing, of making a shape out of a tune or melodic idea idea ferently, and should.

-These people prance through their Bach. these people prance through their Bach, thumping the strong beats, pounding all the weak accents in the text-like saying in so much English, "We PREfer to sing it with the accents on the wrong syllaBle."
+These people prance through their Bach. thumping the strong beats, pounding all the weak accents in the text-like saying in so much English, "We PREfer to sing it with the acCENTS on the wrong syllABle."
 Nothing unusual-since most choruses sing Bach the same way.
-But it can be done differently and chall ferently, and should.
+But it can be done dif-formula, and abuild